umod/docs/docs/games/rust/hooks/structure/OnStructureRotate.md

 ## Usage

 * Called when the player rotates a BuildingBlock or BaseCombatEntity
-* Returning a non-null value cancels rotate
+* Return a non-null value to override rotate

 ## Examples